LWilsonDev/florida-site/content/bookings.md

 ---
+booking_info:
-booking_info: Days marked in blue are currently booked or reserved.
+  Days marked with a dark blue line are currently booked or reserved.
 For the most up-to-date availability please
 ---